bbauska/JS-beginners-JS/README.md

 // Output: 1030
 ```

-When you join two string numbers with a + symbol, JavaScript will
+When you join two string numbers with a + symbol, JavaScript will join the two numbers instead of
-join the two numbers instead of performing arithmetic addition.
+performing arithmetic addition.
 This is how strings work in JavaScript.
 Let’s look at numbers next.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Numbers (Integers and Floats) in JavaScript
+<h3>Numbers (Integers and Floats) in JavaScript</h3>

 Number data types represent different kinds of numbers.
 There
 are two types of numbers in JavaScript: